josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 The rest of us?

-I guess it's hard to see the convenience as worth the price, when you know you could be among the ones paying for it.
+I guess it's hard to see the convenience as worth the price—let alone exciting—when you know you could be among the ones paying for it.